PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-I'd qualify this as a very weakly informative prior: we're basically any probability can be true, but we're skeptical of very extreme ones -- i.e all / none of the observed zeros are from the data generating process.
+I'd qualify this as a very weakly informative prior: we're basically any probability can be true, but we're skeptical of very extreme ones -- i.e all / none of the observed zeros are from the Poisson process.

 Do you think we can do better?
 I think we can!
 In particular, I'd argue that we can probably expect the majority of zeros to be true zeroes.
 In other words, the team does show up more tham 50% of the time.
 Let's see how we can skew our prior in this direction:
 <!-- #endregion -->